Altinn/altinn-studio-docs/content/app/app-dev-course/modul2/_index.en.md

 #### Image

-In this solution, we downloaded the image and saved it in the directory `/App/wwwroot` (we also created the `wwwroot` directory).
+In this solution, we have stored the image within the app and used `wwwroot/kommune-logo.png` as the source.
  Another option is to use an external URL for the image source.

 {{% expandbold "Add directory wwwroot and upload image in Designer" %}}